-This dish is easy to throw together for breakfast/brunch with fried eggs, or by itself as a hearty supper.
-Serve with any of your favorite Tex-Mex toppings like pico de gallo, shredded lettuce, guacamole, chopped avocado, sour cream, and salsa.
+This dish is easy to throw together for breakfast/brunch with fried eggs, but it is more than plenty as a hearty supper all by itself.
+We usually bust out our favorite New Mexico toppings like Min’s pico de gallo, piles of shredded lettuce with guacamole or just chopped avocado, dollop of sour cream, and salsa.

 Here’s how to make Cheater BBQ Pulled Pork.

 You’ll also want to know how to make your own dynamite salsa.

 The four-ingredient miracle creamy avocado salsa will also be your new favorite.